geopm/geopm/service/docs/source/requires.rst

 Dasbus Requirement
 ------------------

-the geopm service requires a more recent version of dasbus than is currently packaged by Linux distributions (dasbus version 1.5 or more recent).
+The geopm service requires a more recent version of dasbus than is currently packaged by Linux distributions (dasbus version 1.5 or more recent).
 The script located in the subdirectory of the geopm repo: